Last Updated on

 1. Cardio exercises

-This includes walking, jogging, aerobics, Zumba and can increase circulation in the body.
+This includes walking, jogging, aerobics, dance, etc. These can increase circulation in the body.
 Good flow of blood is essential for a healthy pregnancy.
 You can start with 15 minutes of brisk walking or jogging each day and gradually increase it to 30 minutes.

 2. Strength training